 The easiest way motorists can reduce their chances of having car clutter contribute to accidents is to regularly scan the roadway for any potential hazards such as falling debris catching them off guard or striking them.
 Motorists should also anticipate what may happen; for example, if a vehicle appears to have a low-pressure tire on it that is vibrating, then it should send a message to other drivers to keep their distance as it may soon fail.

 Many of us don’t think twice about what we carry into our vehicle, how tightly we pack our car, or how secure a load is when we need to haul things around.
 We should, though.
 Giving these actions a second thought can ensure that we don’t cause a crash.

 You have rights if someone else’s negligence left you hurt.
-Our Chicago-area Thomas Law Offices would like to sit down with you to discuss what those are.
+Our auto accident lawyers in Chicago would like to sit down with you to discuss what those are.
 Schedule your complimentary consultation today.